Important dates, Videos and Demos

 - Do not use Digital Rights Management (DRM) on your video file submission.

-For both categories above (videos and demonstrations), please submit a video and an abstract through the submission review website.
-The abstract should be no longer than 2 pages, excluding references.
-The abstract must be submitted in PDF format and conform to ACM Proceedings specifications.
+The document should be no longer than 3 pages, including references.
+It must be submitted in PDF format and conform to ACM Proceedings specifications.
 Please note that we are following the general ACM SIG format (“sigconf”, double column format), not the SIGCHI format.
 Templates are available at this link (US letter).
 In addition, ACM has partnered with Overleaf, where you can start writing using this link directly (note that this Overleaf document uses the new ACM workflow by default, which is not what HRI is using; to fix this, make sure the document uses the “sigconf” document class, rather than the “manuscript,screen,review” document class that is enabled in the Overleaf document by default).

-- One or more figures representing the video or demo overview.
+- One or more summary figures describing the video or demo.

-- Description of the demo, including both a technical overview and an explanation of novelty, importance, and/or usefulness.
+- Description of the demo, including a technical overview and an explanation of its novelty, importance, and usefulness.

-Once accepted, the abstract and the related video will be included in the companion proceedings of the HRI conference in the ACM Digital Library and IEEE Xplore.
+The accompanying documents of accepted submissions will be included (together with the videos) in the companion proceedings of the HRI conference in the ACM Digital Library and IEEE Xplore.